adesuwa1138/project-3/README.md

 ## Back End
 Our data based used was SQLite.
 Our project is powered by Flask API.
-We utilized HTML/CSS, JavaScript, Charts.JS, Google-Charts, Plot.ly.
+We utilized HTML/CSS, JavaScript, Charts.JS, Google-Charts, Plot.ly, and Beautiful Soup.

 ## Visualizations
 Our website features 3 dashboard pages.